-And yes, I have gone through toddler-hood before, so I’m not a “newby”.
+And yes, I have gone through the toddler tantrum stage before, so I’m not a “newbie”.
 I should know what to expect and how to deal with it, shouldn’t I?

 Kids don’t realise how good they have it… I wish someone would tell me to “go play” or “take a nap”